DSSGxUK/s22_buckinghamshire/README.md

 Other key resources to consult include:

-•	Methodology documentation - here
+  - Methodology documentation - available here
-•	Project poster - here
+  - Project poster - available here
-•	Presentation video (to be added)
+  - Presentation video (to be added)

 ## Project Overview

 This project was a collaboration between [Buckinghamshire Council](https://www.buckinghamshire.gov.uk/), [the EY Foundation](https://eyfoundation.com/uk/en/home.html)  and [Data Science for Social Good UK](https://warwick.ac.uk/research/data-science/warwick-data/dssgx/).

 The goal of the project was to build a model for predicting which pupils in Buckinghamshire are at high risk of becoming NEET (Not in Education, Employment or Training) in the future, using a range of different datasets such as the School Census and National Client Caseload Information System (NCCIS) database.

-The final predictive model was developed a Gradient Boosted Trees algorithm and achieved an accuracy of 92.8% and an F2-score of 47.8%.
+The final predictive model was developed a Gradient Boosted Trees algorithm from the LightGBM package in Python and **achieved an accuracy of 92.8% and an F2-score of 47.8%**.

 ### Presentation video